Vallotti temperament: Description

 The following table gives the pitch differences in cents between the notes of a chromatic scale tuned with this temperament and those of one tuned with equal temperament, when the note A of each scale is given the same pitch.

-This temperament is very similar to Young's second temperament, which also has six consecutive pure fifths and six tempered by 1/6 of a Pythagorean comma.
-In Young's second temperament, however, the sequence of tempered fifths starts from the note C, rather than from F, as they do in Vallotti's temperament.
+This temperament is merely a shifted version of Young's second temperament, which also has six consecutive pure fifths and six tempered by 1/6 of a Pythagorean comma.
+In Young's second temperament, however, the sequence of tempered fifths starts from the note C, rather than from F, as they do in the temperament today commonly misattributed to Vallotti.

 Other versions

 Vallotti's original

 In the original description of his temperament, Vallotti made each of the fifths B-F♯, F♯-C♯, C♯-G♯, G♯-E♭, and E♭-B♭ perfectly just, just as in the modern version, but rather than making the fifths F-C, C-G, G-D, D-A, A-E, and E-B narrower than just by a 1/6 of a Pythagorean comma, he had narrowed them by only 1/6 of a syntonic comma.
 This left the remaining fifth, B♭-F, narrower than just by a schisma.
 The exact and approximate numerical sizes of these latter fifths, in cents, are given by: